 This is a salaried position with a starting pay range of $75,000 - $90,000.

-Benefits: This is a full time supervisory position.
+This is a full-time supervisory position.
 It offers generous benefits including 100% employer-covered healthcare and dental for self and dependants, and 12% of salary in additional retirement contributions.
 Work-life balance remains a priority, with staff enjoying 20 paid days leave annually, which increases with longevity.
-Staff receive an additional five personal days a year, on top of 13 paid holidays and a full paid week of holiday leave between Christmas and New Years.
+Staff receive an additional 5 personal days a year, on top of 13 paid holidays and a full paid week of holiday leave between Christmas and New Years.
 Other benefits include religious observance flexibility, home office stipend, and professional development funds.

 Required Skills and Qualifications

-- 3+ years of experience with managing staff and direct reports
+- 5+ years of experience with supervising staff and managing direct reports

 - Professional experience with employment law, labor law, and human resources regulations in Oregon

 - Strong understanding of harassment and non-discrimination laws and policies

 - Professional skill level with Google Workspace, and MS Office 365 software, and demonstrated ability to learn new applications